 As Gibson cracked down on Les Paul replica manufacturers, many shifted to what we call “Les Paul Style” guitars.
 They look like a replica at first glance, but typically have subtle differences in the body and headstock.

-But there are still several Les Paul copies that enjoy a cult-like following:
+But there are still several Les Paul copies that enjoy a cult-like following.
+They are manufactured by the most reputable Les Paul knock off brands out there:

 The Tokai Love Rock Les Paul